Frequently Asked Questions

 What Version of X-Plane can I use XSquawkBox with?

 XSquawkBox currently works with all versions of X-Plane 10.
 It has been lightly tested with the X-Plane 11 beta and generally works on single-headed systems.
-Older versions support X-Plane 8 and 9 and probably earlier, though only version 8 and 9 are supported.
+Older versions support X-Plane 8 and 9 and probably earlier, but no support is offered for these versions.
 Make sure to update to the very latest version of X-Plane!

 Does XSquawkBox work on both PowerPC and Intel-based Macintoshes?